Ainsley Rodriguez Drives Fans Wild With A Sizzling Video That Includes Boxing & Bikinis

 You, have the power to take control and it all starts with your mind.
 Being obsessed with food and dieting doesn’t free you from them; it traps you in them.
 You never diet your way out of an issue or obsession, only you, yourself, dieted your way into it.
 Trust me I know because I’ve been there. – I’ve tried every diet in the book.
 I’ve counted calories, I’ve spent hours and hours in the gym.
 Skinny?
 Yes.
 Miserable and irritable?
 100%.
 I thought achieving that ‘perfect’ body would make me happy.
 But it wasn’t going to.
 I was never going to feel thin enough or pretty enough. – For a successful sustainable longterm plan, the mind has to be in the right frame of mind first before thinking ‘diet or training’.
 Once the mind is in line, then focus and implement a lifelong sustainable diet and training strategy with a wide variety of food choices. – #WorkHardPlayHard ????????
 DM your e???? for diet/training info ????????

 In under an hour, it was viewed over 31,000 times and earned over 10,000 likes.
-In addition were the glowing comments, which tallied at over 300.
+In addition, fans offered glowing comments, which tallied over 300.

 “Best and better than ever,” commented a fan, adding a blushing smiley face.